Kodaira fibrations, K\"ahler groups, and finiteness properties: New Kodaira Fibrations

 \end{lemma}

 The proof of this lemma is purely topological and in particular makes no use of the complex structure on $W''$.
-From a topological point of view our manifolds and maps are equivalent to Kodaira's manifolds and maps, i.e. there is a homeomorphism that makes all of the obvious diagrams commute.
+From a topological point of view our manifolds and maps are equivalent to Kodaira's manifolds and maps, i.e. there is a homeomorphism between the $W''$ in our work and the $W''$ in Kodaira's work that makes all of the obvious diagrams commute.
+However, there is a subtle point that Kodaira does not seem to address which is that the isomorphism in \eqref{eqn:KodairaHomology} depends on a choice of splitting of the epimorphism $H_1(W'',\ZZ)\to H_1(R,\ZZ)\oplus H_1(S,\ZZ)$.